Van-hoa/Simple_Keylogger/README.md

 The record will be saved into a file in the same folder with a name like "[computername]_[date]_[time]_record.txt".

-Feel free to use, modify and improve this script and let me know what changes you made !
+Feel free to use, modify and improve this script and let me know what you have changed !